Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 Water Softener (Whole House)

-- Removes hardness from every tap, shower, and appliance
+- Removes hardness from every tap, shower, and appliance throughout the entire house

-- Protects boiler, washing machine, dishwasher
+- Eliminates limescale completely — protects boiler, washing machine, dishwasher

-- Does NOT remove microplastics
+- Does NOT remove PFAS, lead, or microplastics

-- Does NOT improve drinking water taste
+- Does NOT significantly improve drinking water taste

 - Adds sodium — not recommended for babies or low-sodium diets

-Cost: £600–£1,500 installed
+- Cost: £600–£1,500 installed

 Reverse Osmosis System (At Drinking Tap Only)